peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 - **Styles**.
 Look for a typeface that has versatile styles, a few weights of bold and italic.
 For example, [Sura](https://www.google.com/fonts#UsePlace:use/Collection:Sura) font doesn't have italics, which might turn out problematic.
 - **Kerning** (spacing between characters).
 You cannot really fix bad kerning with CSS, so look for fonts that have neat, proportional kerning.
 See how some letters almost touch each other on [Ecgar](https://www.google.com/fonts/specimen/Eczar).
 This could decrease readability on smaller font-sizes.
 - **Glyphs**.
 Check that the font has all the special characters.
 You probably don't need anything too exotic, but definitely see that the font has a full set of typographic symbols.
 - **Not too gimmicky**.
-This is more of a feel than a hard rule, but try to stay away from typefaces that has too much character until you feel comfortable with your design choices.
+This is more of a feel than a hard rule, but try to stay away from typefaces that have too much character until you feel comfortable with your design choices.
 [Case in point](https://www.google.com/fonts/specimen/Modak).
 - **Steal**.
 You don't want to be too original with your typography.
 Look for inspiration from renowned bloggers and designers.
 [Typowolf](https://www.typewolf.com/recommendations) posts great examples and recommendation.

 <div class="portfolio__viewer js-flickity" data-flickity-options='{ "imagesLoaded": true, "percentPosition": false }'>